up42/up42-py/docs/reference/jobtask-reference.md

 ### info

-The `info` attribute returns metadata to a specific job task.
+The `info` attribute returns metadata of a specific job task.

 The returned format is `dict`.